 We took the Lord’s crowning creative achievement, human life, and called it an accident, the product of chance.
 It had no origin, it has no destiny, and therefore is of no value, we said.
 And so God said, “Fine.
 You say life has no value so I’ll make sure you treat it with contempt and suffer the consequences.”

 The sacred act of procreation has devolved into casual sex.
 It’s not a freedom, it’s a curse that brings huge increases in abandoned children, teen suicides, and broken homes.
 In parts of Africa there’s a whole generation missing due to AIDS, with babies being raised by grandparents.
 For others the gift of life has become a harbinger of death.
-Abortion is not a choice, it’s a consequence of poor choices that not only ends a child’s life but puts the mother’s at risk as well.
+Abortion is not just a choice, it’s a consequence that not only ends a child’s life but puts the mother’s at risk as well.

 Furthermore, since they did not think it worthwhile to retain the knowledge of God, he gave them over to a depraved mind, to do what ought not to be done.
 They have become filled with every kind of wickedness, evil, greed and depravity.
 They are full of envy, murder, strife, deceit and malice.
 They are gossips, slanderers, God-haters, insolent, arrogant and boastful; they invent ways of doing evil; they disobey their parents; they are senseless, faithless, heartless, ruthless.
 Although they know God’s righteous decree that those who do such things deserve death, they not only continue to do these very things but also approve of those who practice them.
 (Romans 1:28-32)

 Things are hardly better on the religious front.
-We have church without Jesus, the exploration of other paths to salvation, evangelical homosexuals, and the elevation of Mary in some Charismatic circles.
+We have church without Jesus, the exploration of other paths to salvation, and the elevation of Mary in some Charismatic circles.
 Surveys show that 54% of pastors have purposely viewed pornography in the past year and it’s estimated that three pulpits every week are made vacant due to sexual sin of some form.